endlos99/xdt99/MANUAL.md

 also use the aliases `SSSD`, `DSSD`, `DSDD`, and `CF` for sector counts of 360, 720, 1440, and 1600, respectively.
 Note that the disk format used by the TI 99 supports up to 1600 sectors per disk.

+You can combine `--initialize` with other parameters such `-a` to work with the newly created image immediately:

+    $ xdm99.py work.dsk --initialize SSSD -a file -f DV80

 The resize parameter `-Z` will change the total number of sector of the disk without changing the contents of the files currently stored.